dbhys/milas-nginx-ui/README.md

-# base-alpine
+# milas-nginx-ui

-To build a base alpine version, contains  "bash, vim, unzip, curl", in order to do some operations in container.
+To build a frontend-web-server docker image with nginx.

+Nginx version: 1.15.2, base image is alpine. added "bash, vim, unzip, curl", in order to do some operations in container.

 And default Timezone is "Asia/Shanghai"